 - Talk to other people nearby.
 Did anyone see you fall?
 Or, if you point out the hazard you slipped on, do they think it’s a hazard too?
 Ask them for a way to contact them in case you need proof of what happened later.

 - Stay calm.
-No one wants to take 20 minute or more gathering evidence when they’re in pain.
+No one wants to take 20 minutes or more gathering evidence when they’re in pain.
 And there’s a good chance the store manager will be trying to blame you or minimize what happened.
-Calmness is your number one asset, and guarantees you don’t say anything that will hurt your case.
+Calmness is your number one asset and guarantees you don’t say anything that will hurt your case.